-In comparison to apperceptive agnosia, an associative agnosic can adequately perform figure-copying tasks, even though they may be unable to identify the very picture they just copied.
+Individuals with Associative agnosia have difficulty recognizing visually presented objects despite having an intact percept of that object.
+As such, and in comparison to apperceptive agnosias, an associative agnosic can adequately perform figure copying tasks, even though they may be unable to identify the very picture they just copied.
 Further, associative agnosics usually perform significantly above chance at matching tasks.
-A third similarity, both apperceptive agnosics and associative agnosics are affected by the quality of the stimulus they are trying to identify, with performance on three-dimensional objects superior to two-dimensional photographs, and line drawings being the poorest performance.
-Unlike apperceptive agnosics, a person with associative agnosia can use shape cues to try to identify the presented object (as opposed to color and texture).
+A third similarity, both apperceptive agnosics and associative agnosics are affected by the quality of the stimulus they are trying to identify, with performance on three dimensional objects superior to two dimensional photographs, and line drawings being the poorest performance.
+Unlike apperceptive agnosics, a person with associative agnosic can use shape cues to try to identify the presented object (as opposed to color and texture).
 Therefore, an associative agnosic is likely to mistake an object for one that is similar in shape.
 Patient FZ is known to have misidentified a drawing of a baseball bat as a paddle, knife, and thermometer (all objects that have a shape similar to a baseball bat).
-Since form information seems to be, at least partially, intact, there must be a failure of the structured perception to appropriately activate the network of knowledge about the functional, contextual, and categorical properties of objects that aid in their correct identification.
+Since form information seems to be, at least partially, intact there must be a failure of the structured perception to appropriately activate the network of knowledge about the functional, contextual, and categorical properties of objects that aid in their correct identification.

-Of course, one of the highlighted symptoms of associative agnosia is that perception remains intact, that is, it becomes inaccessible.
+Of course, one of the highlighted symptoms of associative agnosia is that perception remains intact and that it is meaning that becomes inaccessible.
 However, recent research has demonstrated that, at least some, associative agnosics do indeed have at least some form of visual impairment.
-For instance, patient CK's figure copying was quite adept in terms of final product; however, the process employed to reach that point was substantially different from what would normally be observed.
-CK was slow, and often lost his place if he had to take his pen off the paper.
-Levine and Calvanio reported further perceptual difficulties observed in patient LH, who was significantly slower in matching tasks and visual search tasks.
-While in comparison to other agnosics it may seem that those suffering from associative agnosia are displaying 'perception without meaning,' as coined by Teuber few would wholly subscribe to the notion that these patients have fully intact perceptual abilities.
+For instance, patient CK's figure copying was quite adept in terms of final product, however the process employed to reach that point was substantially different from what would normally be observed.
+CK was slow, and often lost his place if he had to take his pen off of the paper.
+Levine and Calvanio report further perceptual difficulties observed in patient LH, who was significantly slower in matching tasks and visual search tasks.
+While in comparison to other agnosics it may seem that those suffering from associative agnosia are displaying "perception without meaning", as coined by Teuber, few would wholly subscribe to the notion that these patients have fully intact perceptual abilities.

 An interesting subset of associative agnosia may manifest in some which recognition is not equally impaired for all classes or categories of object.
-Category-specific visual agnosia (CSVA) usually distinguishes between biological and nonbiological objects, with patients showing preserved recognition for all categories and a deficit for the biological objects.
+Category Specific Visual Agnosia (CSVA) usually distinguishes between biological and nonbiological objects, with patients showing preserved recognition for all categories and a deficit for the biological.
 For example, someone with CSVA may have correct recognition of tools, but demonstrate marked difficulties in recognizing fruit and vegetables.
 Similar to associative agnosia, it is thought that the deficit is rooted in a dissociation between the mechanisms underlying visual perception and those that provide access to the semantic information associated with objects.
 However, the exact mechanisms are at present not fully understood.
-Some have theorized that the split in performance between biological and nonbiological items may be a result of biological items depending on specialized neural mechanisms that are unused (or underused) when recognizing nonliving.
+Some have theorized that the split in performance between biological and nonbiological items may be a result of biological items depending on specialized neural-mechanisms that are unused (or underused) when recognizing nonliving objects.
 Neurological evidence has for the most part substantiated this line of theory, with deficits in identifying biological objects following inferior-temporal lobe damage.